strohs/aws-cda-notes/study-notes-JUNE2018.md

     points to version 2.
 If you find something wrong, you can easily roll back the production version to version 1 by remapping the PROD alias so that it points to version 1

+## AWS Systems Manager Parameter Store
+* provides secure hierarchical storage for configuration data management and secrets management
+* you can store data such as passwords, database strings, licencse codes...
+* can be stores as plaintext or encrypted
+* can reference values using the unique name you specified when creating the parameter
+* offered at no additional charge
+* You can reference Systems Manager parameters in your scripts, commands, and configuration and automation workflows
+* gives you fine grained access to your sensitive data
+* can also reference parameters in other AWS services such as Amazon Elastic Container Service and AWS Lambda

 ## Lambda Exam Tips
 * Lambda scales out (not up) automatically
 * Lambda functions are independent, 1 event = 1 function